 Also, if you were married for at least 10 years, you are also entitled to the death benefit as their ex-spouse.
 When your ex-spouse passes away, you can notify the social security office, elect the death benefit, and you will receive their full social security benefit amount for the rest of your life instead of just 50% of their benefit resulting from the “spousal benefit” calculation.

-Whether or not your ex-spouse remarries has no impact your ability to elect the spousal benefit or death benefit based on their earnings history.
+Whether or not your ex-spouse remarries has no impact on your ability to elect the spousal benefit or death benefit based on their earnings history.

 Consult A Financial Planner